aduros/wasm4/site/docs/guides/basic-drawing.md

 ## The `DRAW_COLORS` Register

+`DRAW_COLORS` is a set of 4 indexes into `PALLETE`.
+Drawing functions use these indexes to decide which colors to use, and what to use them for.

-All drawing functions are affected by the `DRAW_COLORS` memory register. `DRAW_COLORS` is a 16 bit value that can store up to 4 colors, using 4 bits each.
+`DRAW_COLORS` is a 16 bit value that holds 4 indexes.
+Bits 0-3 (the least significant bits) hold the first draw color, bits 4-7 hold the second draw color, and so on.

+Setting a draw color to `1` means use `PALLETE` color 1 for that draw color.
+The same applies when setting a draw color to `2`, `3`, or `4`.

-For example, `rect()` uses the first draw color (low bits) for the fill color, and the second draw color (high bits) as the outline color.
+For example, `rect()` uses the first draw color for the fill color, and the second draw color as the outline color.
 To draw a light-green (palette color 2) rectangle with a black (palette color 4) outline:

 <MultiLanguageCode>